NanoComp/meep/doc/docs/Installation.md

 Gzipped tarballs of stable versions of the source are available on the [releases page](https://github.com/NanoComp/meep/releases), and you can also do a `git clone` of the master branch of the [Meep repository on Github](https://github.com/NanoComp/meep) if you have Autotools installed.
 For more information, see [Build From Source](Build_From_Source.md).

-The latest version of Meep preinstalled on Ubuntu can be accessed on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
-To access this AMI, follow these [instructions](http://www.simpetus.com/launchsims.html).

 Conda Packages
 ---------------